CaseyArnold007/frontend-nanodegree-arcade-game/README.md

 Welcome to my version of the Frogger game for the Udacity Project!

-Select the index.html to begin playing.
+Select index.html to begin playing.

 The arrow keys on the keyboard will be used for movement around the grid.